 Our story begins in the 1920s when J. Norman DuMouchelle, a descendant of French-Canadian farmers, moved to Detroit after serving in World War I. There, he studied under renowned fine art dealer Emil Dittrich on Washington Boulevard.

-In 1927, J. Norman DuMouchelle opened his own business in a historic home on Jefferson and Riopelle, naming it “The Art Salon.”
-DuMouchelle conducted weekly auctions on-site, and as the business grew, he relocated to another historic home on Woodward near Forest.
-However, it was not long before the success of his auctions necessitated an auxiliary space on the first floor of the Albert Kahn-designed building at 409 East Jefferson.
+In 1927, J. Norman opened “The Art Salon” in a historic Jefferson Avenue home, conducting weekly fine art auctions.
+As his auctions grew, he relocated to another historic site on Woodward Avenue.
+But it wasn’t long before his success required an auxiliary space in the Albert Kahn-designed building at 409 East Jefferson.

 J. Norman DuMouchelle founds “The Art Salon” after working for longtime art dealer, Emil Dittrich.
 He would conduct sales at private residences.

 J. Norman DuMouchelle rents the first floor of 409 East Jefferson.
 It would later become our permanent gallery location.

 J. Norman DuMouchelle officially renames the company from “The Art Salon” to “DuMouchelle Art Galleries.”

 The estate of David C. Whitney, son of prominent lumber baron, and developer of the iconic David Whitney Building in Detroit, is auctioned off at the Whitney Mansion in Grosse Pointe, MI.

 J. DuMouchelle passes, and Lawrence DuMouchelle follows in his father’s footsteps, becoming the company’s second president at the tender age of 22.

 One visit among many, celebrity pianist Liberace visits DuMouchelles, and heads home with a van load of fine art and antiques from DuMouchelles.